5 Lockdown Parenting Projects

 The days are all starting to blend into one another.
 In fact, some of us aren’t even sure what day of the week it is anymore.
 But, those of us who are parents need to keep ourselves together and soldier on – for the kids.
 We might be totally stressed out, worried about what comes next and how we’re going to pay the bills, but we can’t let it show.

 So, what do you do when you’re on lockdown?
-You could binge on all your favorite television shows between organizing distance learning sessions, cleaning, cooking and keeping the kids occupied - or you could make the most of all this free time.
+You could binge on all your favorite television shows between organizing distance learning sessions, cleaning, cooking, and keeping the kids occupied - or you could make the most of all this free time.

-Most parents who work outside of the home usually find that they don’t have much time to spend with their kids on a day-to-day basis, and frankly, when we’re with our kids we’re are so tired from going to work and having to deal with everything at home after a long day out, that we’re not always one hundred percent there for our kids.
+Most parents who work outside of the home usually find that they don’t have enough time to spend with their kids on a day-to-day basis, and frankly, when we’re with our kids we’re so tired from going to work and having to deal with everything at home after a long day out, that we’re not always one hundred percent there for our kids.

 1. Party Planning